 At Sete join the Rhone to Sete Canal bordering the sandy beaches and modern seaside resorts such as Palavas-les-Flots, Carnon and stylish La Grande-Motte.
 Close by is our penichette base at Lattes, on the outskirts of Montpellier.

 Rising above the lagoons and salt fields is the medieval walled town of Aigues Mortes, the port from which the Crusaders set sail.
 With convenient moorings just outside the town walls, this unspoilt fortified town is a highlight of any Camargue cruise.

 Gateway to the Camargue, Saint Gilles has a splendid abbey church and is famous for its horses and bulls.
 Beaucaire has a maze of medieval alleys.
-Both towns have cruiser boat bases and are close to historic Arles, Nimes and Avignon.
+Saint Gilles has a cruiser boat base and is close to historic Arles, Nimes and Avignon.

 A cruise in the Camargue offers sunshine and a never to be forgotten variety of experiences.